NormanTUD/hpc_server_continously_running_http_job/README.md

 cd enterprise_cloud
 bash run --hpc-system-url login1.partition.cluster-name.com --jumphost-url jumphost.com --local-hpc-script-dir ../hpc --username your_username --jumphost-username service --hpc-script-dir "/home/your_username/hpc_scripts" --copy
 ```

+The `run` script will:
+1. Optionally `rsync` your Slurm job files to the HPC (`--copy`)
+2. Submit a SLURM job (`slurm.sbatch`) via SSH
+3. Start a local watcher that monitors the job
+4. Create an SSH tunnel to the remote service so it is accessable via localhost
+5. Restart the job if required

 ## `--help`